 Nonetheless, it’s possible to translate React Native primitives to the DOM language by using HTML tags — that (and more) is what react-native-web does for us.

 At this point, we have made sense of why it’s a good idea to use React Native as the common language for web and native.
-I am convinced it’s the way to go, but react-native-web has been with us for almost two years, and it still struggles to spread, especially among web developers.
+I am convinced it’s the way to go, but react-native-web has been with us for a while, and it still struggles to spread, especially among web developers.

 Two ecosystems for one platform